 If you had a bad night or bad morning before the interview, do not let that be known.
 If you are not feeling up to par (as long as you are not seriously ill), do not let the interviewer know this.
 Gear yourself up for the 30 minutes and be positive.
 Don't bring your problems and worries with you.

 This may be easier said than done.
 A little bit of nervousness is healthy; it keeps you alert and shows you care about what you're doing.
 However, being too tense, shy, withdrawn, or anxious may be a barrier to landing a position.

 If you feel that tenseness is a problem, read some books or get some assistance on stress and anxiety management.
 Talk with a counselor or take a workshop to minimize the effects of stress.
 Take deep breaths to calm down.

-The Career Lab staff will assist you with this area.
 Mock interviews (via Handshake), for example, are designed to help you in alleviating interviewing anxieties.

 Good listening skills are crucial throughout life.
 When people don't properly listen, we don't fully hear what the other person is saying and a communication breakdown begins